 If, by now, you still don’t have a budget, get on it.
 And if you are not sure where to begin, download DebtSafe’s free template online.
 This can assist you in structuring your own personal budget plan.
 A budget gives you clarity on what your finances look like and it also sets up a sense of responsibility on the consumer’s part to stick to it.
 You can also have a look at your bank statement at the end of each month to see where you can improve your cash flow and where you can cut back on certain unnecessary expenses.

 Become more independent

 It is not the ideal situation if you and your partner only have a joint bank account.
 He says it can happen that one partner gets a bit carried away and may take advantage of the situation.
 Although it is not always the case – it can happen.

 Don’t hesitate, COMMUNICATE

-Communication is the key to finding the balance between two people’s different worlds or perspectives.
-Communication involves words, listening skills and action.
+Communication is the key to finding a balance between two people’s different worlds or perspectives.
+Communication involves words, listening skills, and action.
 By communicating about your finances, you can stand in your partner’s shoes and see things from his or her point of view.
 It also encourages compromising from both parties (when choices need to be made).
 This is not necessarily a bad thing, it also brings couples together and makes the relationship stronger.

 If you have let your debt spiral out of control, admit it.
 There are various ways to get the right assistance that you need.
 Go and talk to a Financial Planner and do some homework to take on a new journey with your preferred debt counsellor.